Published Survey

 No

 Creating a UW-Madison PharmD Admissions Portal is required for all applicants and must be completed in order for your application to be reviewed for potential interview selection.
 Applicants use the admissions portal to monitor their admissions status.
-For example, interview and admission decisions are posted on your personal PharmD Admissions Portal.
+For example, interview and admission decisions are posted on your personal UW-Madison PharmD Admissions Portal.
 Applicants can create an admissions portal account shortly after they start or submit their PharmCAS application.
 The UW-Madison PharmD Admissions Portal can be created here: https://sa.pharmacy.wisc.edu/pharmdapply/

 Yes